mapswipe/mapswipe/docs/develop-android.md

 There are 2 sets of tests setup:

 - *unit tests* using `jest`, they are very basic at the moment, but should be enriched as we go.
 Run them with `yarn test`.
 - *end-to-end tests` using [detox](https://github.com/wix/Detox).
-Run them with `yarn detoxTests`.
 They aim at reproducing the user's behaviour, like tapping on various components, and allow to check that the app responds as expected.
+You will need to setup an android emulator, as detox doesn't seem to run on android devices at the moment.
+Follow the commands in `.travis.yml` at the root of this repo in the `before_script` section of the android build, unless you already have an emulator.
+You can then run the tests with `yarn detoxTestAndroid`.
+If you want more detailed output from the tests, add `--loglevel trace` to the `detox test` command.

 ## Version numbering